Gameloft: Major boost due to the transition to PC and console games

 On 6 September 2022, Gameloft launched the early access version of Disney Dreamlight Valley on PC and consoles.
 The title marked a strategic shift for the group, which aimed to diversify its business beyond mobile gaming into the PC and console markets.
 Disney Dreamlight Valley significantly exceeded commercial expectations, with Gameloft's revenue for the July–September 2022 period rose by 48% compared to the same period the previous year.
 Following this success, Gameloft announced it would continue focusing on the PC and console gaming markets, relegating mobile game development to a secondary priority.

+On a smaller scale, 2022 was marked by the success of another Gameloft game on PC and consoles: The Oregon Trail (originally released in 2021 on Apple Arcade, then in 2022 on PC and consoles), which met with critical and commercial success.
+Developed by Gameloft Brisbane, the game enabled this small Gameloft studio to double its workforce, growing from 50 to over 100 employees.
+Since then, Gameloft Brisbane has focused on developing PC and console games without microtransactions.

 Gameloft Montreal, the studio responsible for Disney Dreamlight Valley, announced in 2024 the development of a new Dungeons & Dragons title, without giving a release date or name to the project.
-In the same year, Gameloft Barcelona released Asphalt Legends on PlayStation, while Gameloft Brisbane launched The Oregon Trail in 2022 and a Carmen Sandiego game in 2025 for PC and consoles.
-Gameloft Bucharest and Gameloft Paris are currently recruiting staff for unannounced first-person shooter and sports games for PC and console platforms.
-These projects mark the company’s transition towards a primary focus on PC and console development.
+In the same year, Gameloft Barcelona released Asphalt Legends on PlayStation, while Gameloft Brisbane launched a Carmen Sandiego game in 2025 for PC and consoles, and it is also preparing the release of Bluey's Happy Snaps, another game exclusive to PC and consoles, with a launch scheduled for autumn 2026.
+Gameloft Bucharest and Gameloft Paris are currently recruiting staff for unannounced open world and sports games for PC and console platforms.
+These projects mark the company's transition towards a primary focus on PC and console development.